vippsas/vipps-epayment-api/api-guide/modifications/cancel.md

 import ApiSchema from '@theme/ApiSchema';

+END_METADATA -->

+# Cancelling a Payment

-If you no longer wish to initiate settlement of the remaining funds on a payment then you should [Cancel](cancel-payment-endpoint) the payment.
+If you no longer wish to initiate settlement of the remaining funds on a payment then you should [Cancel][cancel-payment-endpoint] the payment.
 Cancelling a payment provides a good user experience and synchronizes the users bank statement and Vipps payment overview with their expectations from a merchant.

 A payment can be cancelled via the api or merchant portal at any point until the payment is fully captured.
 A cancellation will release any remaining authorised funds on the customers bank account.
 If the payment has not yet reached the `AUTHORIZED` state a cancellation by the merchant via the api will result in `TERMINATED` state of the payment.